I’ve loved classical rhetoric for a long time. This semester, I finally get to teach it.

 All in all, I still think Chris Cornell is kind of dumb, the intellectual property stuff was interesting to watch, Trent Reznor is amazing, and it was a great night.

 I work at Washington State University, where you can find my English Department page and professional site and email my mike.edwards address.
 For non-academic communications, my gmail handle is preterite.
-I'm also @preterite on Twitter, but usually only during academic conferences, and on Facebook, where I keep a low profile that's mostly unrelated to work.
+I’m also @preterite on some other media, but rarely.